MartinPellizzer/terrawhisper-compiler/articles/alpinia-officinarum/botany/morphology.md

 Stem nodes on Alpinia officinarum are distinct and serve as points where leaves and branches originate.
 The internodes, which are the spaces between these nodes, measure about 10 to 30 centimeters (3.94 to 11.81 inches) in length.

+The following table shows in detail the morphological characteristics of Alpinia officinarum stems.

 | Characteristic | Description |
 | --- | --- |
 | Stem Type  | Herbaceous, non-woody |